benbuckman/nodejs-ebay-api/README.md

   - appName

 - params (for the XML input)
+  - (Note: for `GetCategories` and possibly other services, pass the auth token as `params.authToken`, not `RequesterCredentials.eBayAuthToken` as indicated in the API documentation.)

 - reqOptions: headers and other options to pass to the request
   - IMPT: Some parameters for these endpoints, such as _SITE-ID_ and _authToken_, should go into the headers, not into `params`.
 See the API documentation.
 - sandbox: true/false (default false = production).
 May need to add additional endpoint URLs to the code as needed.